 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
-Recognizes Out- of-State ID Cards?
+Recognizes Out-of-State ID Cards?
 New Hampshire 2013 legislation, revised later Not allowed Yes.
 Caregivers can generally assist no more than five patients.
 Two ounces of cannabis Yes.
 There are seven nonprofit alternative treatment centers (ATCs).
-Not allowed PTSD, moderate to severe chronic pain (with limits), or a number of conditions that produce one of the following: elevated intraocular pressure, cachexia, chemotherapyinduced anorexia, wasting syndrome, seizures, agitation of Alzheimer's disease, constant or severe nausea, moderate to severe vomiting, or severe, persistent spasms, and opiate use disorder Yes, through the Dept. of Health and Human Services Yes, for patients with conditions qualifying in NH.
+Not allowed The law lists specific conditions.
+In addition, for patients 21 and older, practitioners can certify patients for "any debilitating or terminal medical condition" if "the potential benefits of using therapeutic cannabis would likely outweigh the potential health risks" in the provider's clinical opinion.
+Yes, through the Dept. of Health and Human Services Yes, for patients with conditions qualifying in NH.
 New Jersey 2010 legislation, revised later Not allowed Yes.
 Patients may have up to two caregivers if they are physically unable to go to dispensaries.
 No more than three ounces can be dispensed to a patient in 30 days Yes.
-There were 23 dispensaries operating as of July 2023.
-Additional licenses have been issued.
+As of December 2024, there are 53 retail stores licensed to sell to medical patients Additional licenses have been issued.
 Allowed, but permanent rules have not been crafted Chronic pain, PTSD, seizure disorder, cancer, opioid use disorder, HIV/AIDS, anxiety, ALS, intractable skeletal muscular spasticity, multiple sclerosis, muscular dystrophy, inflammatory bowel disease, terminal illness, migraine, Tourette's syndrome, dysmenorrhea, or any other condition added by the commission Yes, through the Cannabis Regulatory Commission No. Adults 21 and up may possess, purchase, and use cannabis

 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
 Recognizes Out-of-State ID Cards?
 New Mexico 2007 legislation Allowed for all adults 21 and older s.
 Yes.
 Patients can purchase about 15 ounces every 90 days tax-free, or the equivalent.
 There is no possession limit at home.
 Adults can grow six mature plants and six seedlings Yes.
-There are 1,047 dispensaries as of July 5, 2023.
+There are 1,006dispensaries as of December 2024.
 Medical cannabis sales are subject to gross receipts tax.
-Allowed Thirty conditions, including severe chronic pain, PTSD, opiate use disorder, autism, epilepsy, cancer, Crohn's, HIV/AIDS, glaucoma, insomnia, intractable nausea/vomiting, and hospice care.
+Allowed Thirty conditions, including severe chronic pain, PTSD, opiate use disorder, autism, epilepsy, cancer, Crohn's, HIV/AIDS, glaucoma, insomnia, intractable nausea/ vomiting, and hospice care.
 Regulators may add conditions.
 Yes, through the Dept. of Health Yes.
 Also, all adults 21 and up may possess and purchase cannabis.
 New York 2014 legislation Allowed for patients.
 Will be allowed for all adults by mid-2024.
 Yes.
 Caregivers may assist no more than five patients, unless they are a specific type of facility.
 Patients may possess a 30-day supply, an amount determined either by the patient's physician or the dispensary's pharmacist.
 Patients can grow up to six plants, with three mature Yes.
-As of July 15, 2023, 40 dispensing locations, operated by 10 vertically integrated "registered organizations."
+As of December 2024, 40 dispensing locations, operated by 10 vertically integrated "registered organizations."
+Seven locations were "temporarily closed as of late 2024."
 A 7% excise tax is imposed on medical cannabis sales.
 Allowed Any condition deemed clinically appropriate by one's health care provider.
 Yes, through the Office of Cannabis Management No, but adults 21 and up may possess and purchase cannabis.